itisiriska/vk_case_2023/README.md

 # vk_case_2023
-Solution for VK case on kackathon
+Solution for VK case on hackathon